Soft Skills & Microlearning

 There’s no shortage of soft skills that can be developed.
 And considering that 75 per cent of long-term job success relies on having strong soft skills like management skills and presentation skills, developing them is crucial to long-term success in professional development.

 Interested in soft skills training courses?
 Consider taking EdApp’s ‘Be a Team Player’ course.
 This course will teach you how to work as part of a team.
 Effective teams must ensure collaboration amongst employees with various expertise and experience.
 That’s why being a team player is essential for seamless communication and collaboration within organizations.

 Office politics can be hard to understand and yet extremely important to grasp, as they can affect multiple aspects of office life, both consciously and unconsciously.
 ‘Dealing with Office Politics’ can educate learners on what office politics are and how to work with them, rather than against them.
 This course draws together essential elements to teach learners the relationship between office politics and power/leadership.
-The 4-part course is guaranteed to teach you something new, prepping you with the vital skills you need for political office success.
+The 4-part course is guaranteed to teach you something new, prepping you with the vital skills and a positive attitude that you need for political office success.